Email list management: Cultivate a thriving mailing list

 Most email lists have some subscribers who never open or read any emails.
 These contacts may not have clicked the ‘unsubscribe’ button yet, but they might as well have.

 Inactive subscribers aren’t bringing you any returns, and they could actually do some harm.
 Less tech-savvy people might not know how easy it is to unsubscribe from a mailing list.
 If they click their email provider’s ‘mark as spam’ button instead, your sender reputation could take a hit.

-Make one last effort to reactivate them, for example by sending a generous discount code just to inactive contacts.
+Make one last effort to reactivate them with a re-engagement email.
 If they still don’t bite, consider taking them off your list.

 As with many things in email marketing, email list management requires a bit of work upfront, but can pay dividends over time.

 So set aside some time to tidy up your list and plant seeds for healthy growth.
 That way, when you send out future campaigns, you can be confident they’re resting on the steady foundation of a thriving mailing list.